Trauma Cycle: How to Win Your Battle

 Sources of Trauma

-How might trauma affect you?
+How trauma affects you?

 Trauma can be an unpleasant experience.
 It can affect anyone at any time and follows a predictable trauma cycle.
 The trauma cycle is the sequence of emotions that follows after a traumatic experience.